Research from Vernon H. Sparks Naval records 1936-1960.

 He graduated from Naval Training Center, Bootcamp, USNTC, San Diego, Ca on June 6, 1936.
 Vernon’s first duty station was the USS Tennessee (BB43) in March, 1937.

-This was the beginning of a story of one man’s journey of honor and duty to country and family.
+This was the beginning of a story of one man’s journey of duty and honor to country and family.
 But this is also an all American story of a lifetime of emotional pain.
 Too many years of sea duty and hard combat changed his life forever, especially decades of painful family dynamics caused by the trauma of war.

-The Tennessee sailed to the South Pacific from Bremerton, Wa in March 1937.
+The USS Tennessee sailed to the South Pacific from Bremerton, Wa in March 1937.
 Vernon became a larger than life coxswain during those early years of fighting in the South China Sea leading up to WWII and the Japanese attack on Pearl Harbor.
-Vernon, according to his medical records, served a total of “66 months” of combat duty for 22 year US Navy career.
+Vernon, according to his medical records, served a total of “66 months” of combat duty during his 22 year actIve Navy career.

-5 Abstract of Service by Ship and Station:
+Abstract of Service by Ship and Duty Station:

 USS Tennessee (BB43), June 6, 1936 to March 16, 1937.
 Vernon dislocated his shoulder on the get go the first time in July 1936 while carrying a box of spuds aboard ship.
 He lived for most of his adult life with shoulder challenges.
 Vernon loved basketball and swimming.